-Bryan Weiss is Of Counsel in Selman Breitman’s San Francisco office and is a member of the firm’s Insurance practice group.
+Bryan Weiss is a Partner in the firm's San Francisco office.
 He provides coverage advice to insurers and represents insurers in declaratory relief, bad faith, and insurance-related appeals.
 Bryan handles claims and disputes arising out of a variety of liability policies, including CGL, homeowners, personal and commercial auto, and professional errors & omissions policies.
 He also specializes in coverage matters arising out of suits and claims against auto dealers under state and federal statutes.

 Extensive experience in Insurance enables Bryan to manage all aspects of a third liability claim, including the ability to evaluate complex coverage issues and work with his clients to successfully resolve difficult matters.
 He has authored countless opinion letters and coverage position letters on behalf of his clients and has represented insurers at mediations, settlement conferences and arbitrations.
 His clients appreciate Bryan’s focus on the bottom line and his cost-effective, solution-oriented approach to resolving coverage disputes.